Maximum Ethernet Cable Length

 So, you bought that 1,000 foot box of Cat6 Ethernet cable and intend to run the entire box from your house to your barn or guest house.
 “This will be great!” you are thinking.
 “I can finally shuttle off that annoying relative to another part of my property and they can surf the Internet all day….without bothering me!” you tell yourself.

 Huh.
-Seems like we have a common denominator—328 feet is the maximum “channel” length of an Ethernet cable run.
+Seems like we have a common denominator—328 feet is the maximum “channel” length of an Ethernet cable run no matter what.
 So don’t get any ideas; Cat6A will have the same maximum length of ethernet cable as Cat6.
+Essentially, 328 feet is merely our starting point.
+You get to go shorter from there.

 Before we go too far down the technical rabbit hole, we need to define what a channel is.
-An Ethernet channel is the complete end-to-end connection of a cable run from a router/switch to something you use like a computer.
-Of course, there are variations on this theme, but suffice it to say that from powered-device to powered-device the maximum ethernet cable length is 328 feet.
-This is assuming your ambient temperature is 68 degrees F or below, and you are using solid copper Ethernet cable with a conductor gauge of 22 to 24 AWG.
-More on the temperature and solid copper conductor things later.
+An Ethernet channel is the complete end-to-end communications route from a router/switch to something you use like a computer.
+Of course, there are variations on this theme, but suffice it to say that from powered-device to powered-device the maximum ethernet distance possible is 328 feet under ideal conditions when you are not seeking to push the edge case speed limit for Cat6, for example.

-There are ways to get devices connected that are much farther away, but they don’t make use of the same segment of cable channel.
+There are ways to get devices connected that are much farther away, but they don’t make use of the same segment of cable; there is more than one.
+This idea makes use of powered Ethernet switches that “renew” your signal.
+We won’t be talking about that particular method for this blog, so assume no “booster” equipment is helping extend your communications channels.

-In the above example, a very long cable with RJ45 connectors (also called plugs or ends) is attached to both ends of the cable.
+In the above example, a cable with RJ45 connectors (also called plugs or ends) is attached to both ends of the cable.
 This example is two things:

 • An Ethernet patch cable.
 By definition, an Ethernet cable that has RJ45 plugs on both ends is a patch cable.